FREE SHIPPING SITE-WIDE!

 An SBR is legally defined as a rifle with a barrel shorter than 16 inches, or an overall length of less than 26 inches.
 Pursuing that route requires registering the rifle as a Title II weapon (often referred to as an NFA weapon) under the National Firearms Act (NFA) and paying an excise tax.

-Length of pull, or LOP, is the straight line distance measured from the middle of the face of the trigger to the end of the gun’s stock or brace.
-The ATF has advised that a braced pistol should not have an LOP in excess of 13.5”.
+Length of Pull, or LOP, is the straight line distance measured from the middle of the face of the trigger to the end of the gun’s stock or brace in it’s longest configuration.
+The ATF has advised that a braced pistol with an LOP in excess of 13.5” may constitute a re-design of the host pistol and subject the pistol to restrictions under the National Firearms Act.